-THE mid- to late-1970s were an exciting time for the British specialist car industry.
-Following the slump in sales and manufacture following the imposition of VAT on all kit cars in 1973, which shut down a number of well-established sports car companies, and then the general slump that followed in the wake of the energy crisis – a new feeling of optimism was sweeping the remaining players.
+The mid- to late-1970s were an exciting time for the British specialist car industry.
+Following the slump in sales and manufacture prompted by the imposition of VAT on all kit cars in 1973 – which shut down a number of well-established sports car companies – and then the general slump that followed in the wake of the Energy Crisis – a new feeling of optimism was sweeping the remaining players.

-Over at Lotus, Colin Chapman had transformed the company from kit-car maker and builder of low cost (and weight) sports cars into a more serious company with the advanced-looking – and far more expensive – Giugiaro/Oliver Winterbottom triumvirate of Éclat, Elite and Esprit.
-And up in Blackpool, TVR Boss, Martin Lilley wanted to effect the same transformation on his company.
+Over at Lotus, Colin Chapman had transformed the company from kit-car maker and builder of low-cost (and weight) sports cars into a more serious company with the advanced-looking – and far more expensive – Giugiaro/Oliver Winterbottom triumvirate of Éclat, Elite and Esprit.
+And up in Blackpool, TVR owner, Martin Lilley, wanted to effect the same transformation on his company.

 TVR Tasmin’s unlikely predecessors?

 The appearance of the Zanté at Earls Court was a clear statement of intent: Martin Lilley wanted to take TVR upmarket.
-At the show, hints were dropped that it was about to happen, with CAR stating: ‘Be that as it may, the new TVR is scheduled for production, initially as a supplement to the present range, powered by the fuel injected Triumph six-cylinder engine and selling for about the price of a an Elan Plus Two.’
+At the show, hints were dropped that it was about to happen, with CAR Magazine stating: ‘Be that as it may, the new TVR is scheduled for production, initially as a supplement to the present range, powered by the fuel-injected Triumph six-cylinder engine and selling for about the price of an Elan Plus Two.’